What Would It Take for the Prime U.S. Workforce to Fully Recover?

 Labor Force Participation Rate: A More Sobering Measure

 A wildcard in the two snapshots above is the volatility of the Civilian Labor Force — most notably the subset of people who move in and out of the workforce for various reasons, not least of which is discouragement during business cycle downturns.
 The chart below continues to focus on our 25-54 core cohort with a broader measure: The Labor Force Participation Rate (LFPR).
 The LFPR is calculated as the Civilian Labor Force divided by the Civilian Noninstitutional Population (i.e., not in the military or institutionalized).
 Because of the extreme volatility of the metric, our focus is the 12-month moving average.

 Based on the moving average, today's age 25-54 cohort would require 2.7 million additional people in the labor force to match its interim peak participation rate in 2008 and 4.0 million to match the peak rate around the turn of the century.
-This is down from last month's 2.8M and 4.1M, respectively.
+This is unchanged from last month's numbers.

 Why are so many more labor force participants needed for a complete LFPR recovery?
 When the economy is moving at full speed, as in the late 1990s, jobs are abundant, which encourages the population on the workforce sidelines to join the ranks of the employed.
 Today's economy doesn't offer that sort of encouragement.

 The next chart below is calculated as the Civilian Employed divided by the Civilian Noninstitutional Population.
 Again our focus is the 12-month moving average.
 A significant feature of the Employment-to-Population Ratio is that it isn't affected by the volatility of labor force participants who, for various reasons, are unemployed.